lyy005/Psyllid_chromosome_assembly/README.md

 ## Citation

 Li Y., Zhang B., Moran N.A., 2020.
 The Aphid X Chromosome is a Dangerous Place for Functionally Important Genes: Diverse Evolution of Hemipteran Genomes Based on Chromosome-level Assemblies.
+Molecular Biology and Evolution. https://doi.org/10.1093/molbev/msaa095